 While the center wavelength is listed for each diode, this is only a typical number.
 The center wavelength of a particular diode varies from production run to production run.
 Thus, the diode you receive may not operate at the typical center wavelength.
-Diodes can be temperature tuned, which will alter the

-Click to Enlarge Ø9 mm TO-Can Laser Diode Secured in Post-Mounted LM9F Holder
+Diodes can be temperature tuned, which will alter the lasing wavelength.
+A number of diodes are listed as Wavelength Tested, which means that each diode Diode Secured in Post- has been tested and the dominant wavelength has Mounted LM9F Holder been recorded.
+Customers may contact Tech